-Neil Armstrong was the first human to walk on the surface of the moon.
-He was an astronaut who flew on two space missions.
-The first was Gemini 8.
-The second was Apollo 11, which landed on the moon in 1969.
-Armstrong was also an engineer, a pilot and a college professor.
+Neil Armstrong was the first person to walk on the moon.
+He was an astronaut.
+He flew on two space missions.
+One was Apollo 11.
+That mission landed on the moon.
+He was also an engineer, a pilot and a college professor.

 What Was Neil Armstrong's Life Like Growing Up?

-Neil Armstrong was born in Ohio on Aug.
+Neil Armstrong was born on Aug.
 5, 1930.
+He was born in Ohio.
 He had a brother and a sister.
-His family moved several times when he was young.
-They settled in Wapakoneta, Ohio, when he was 13.
-Armstrong first flew in an airplane when he was 6.
+He was in the Boy Scouts of America.
+Armstrong flew in an airplane when he was 6.
 That flight made him love airplanes.
-He was an Eagle Scout in the Boy Scouts of America.
-Armstrong attended Blume High School in Wapakoneta.
+He attended Blume High School in Ohio.

 Armstrong went to college at Purdue University.
 While he was in college, he left to serve in the U.S. Navy.
-He was a Navy pilot during the Korean War.
-Afterwards, he returned and finished his bachelor's degree in aeronautical engineering.
-He later earned a master's degree in aerospace engineering from the University of Southern California.
+He flew planes during the Korean War.
+Then he came back to college and finished the degree he had started.
+He later earned a master's degree too.

 What Did Neil Armstrong Do Before He Became an Astronaut?

 Before he was an astronaut, Armstrong worked for a group that studied airplanes.
 That group later became part of NASA.
 He flew several planes for them.
 He also helped design planes.
 One of the aircraft he flew was the X-15 rocket plane.
 This plane flew very high and very fast.
 It set records.

 What Did Neil Armstrong Do as an Astronaut?